OAGi/Score/docs/user_guide/index.rst

 are discarded.
 Agency ID List detail and its owner are rollbacked to the pre-revised state.
 To cancel Agency ID List amendment:

-1. `Open the “Edit Agency ID List” page <#view-detail-of-an-agency-id-list-1>`__ of an Agency ID List in WIP state and with revision number greater than 1 (i.e., a amended Agency ID List).
+1. `Open the "Edit Agency ID List" page <#view-detail-of-an-agency-id-list-1>`__ of an Agency ID List in WIP state and with revision number greater than 1 (i.e., a amended Agency ID List).
 The current user has to be the owner of the Agency ID List.

-2. Click the “Cancel” button at the top-right of the page.
+2. Click the "Cancel" button at the top-right of the page.

 3. Confirm (or cancel) the amendment cancellation.